Church–Turing thesis: Circa 1930–1952

 In the course of studying the problem, Church and his student Stephen Kleene introduced the notion of λ-definable functions, and they were able to prove that several large classes of functions frequently encountered in number theory were λ-definable.
 The debate began when Church proposed to Gödel that one should define the "effectively computable" functions as the λ-definable functions.
 Gödel, however, was not convinced and called the proposal "thoroughly unsatisfactory".
 Rather, in correspondence with Church (c.
 1934–1935), Gödel proposed axiomatizing the notion of "effective calculability"; indeed, in a 1935 letter to Kleene, Church reported that:

 But Gödel offered no further guidance.
-Eventually, he would suggest his recursion, modified by Herbrand's suggestion, that Gödel had detailed in his 1934 lectures in Princeton NJ (Kleene and Rosser transcribed the notes).
+Eventually, he would suggest his recursion, modified by Herbrand's suggestion, that Gödel had detailed in his 1934 lectures in Princeton, New Jersey (Kleene and Rosser transcribed the notes).
 But he did not think that the two ideas could be satisfactorily identified "except heuristically".